shopware5/shopware/UPGRADE-5.4.md

 ### Removals

+* Removed the old, bundled mPDF.
+The old `mPDF` constructor is no longer available and has been replaced by `\Mpdf\Mpdf`.
 * Removed config option for maximum number of category pages
 * Removed "Force http canonical url" setting in basic settings as it is obsolete
 * Removed config option `template_security['enabled']` for toggling smarty security